Story At-A-Glance

 CEO Quibi

-These stories and quotes, as well as the context in which these 12 factors play out in the startup failure can help you understand what is that the afflicts a startup’s chances to succeed.
-Still, running our of cash is the number one factor that your startup can fail, hence the need to ensure funding from another source (until the business makes money) or monetization early on.
+These stories and quotes and the context in which these 12 factors play out in the startup failure can help you understand what afflicts a startup’s chances to succeed.
+Still, running out of cash is the number one factor your startup can fail, hence the need to ensure funding from another source (until the business makes money) or monetization early on.

 0 Comments